Tunnelsats/tunnelsats/FAQ.md

 If you can not locate a file (e.g., the `tunnelsatsv2.conf` or your lightning config) you can always use the `find` command.

 - Locate tunnelsatsv2.conf: `sudo find / -maxdepth 5 -type d \( -path /etc/wireguard -o -path /sd-root \) -prune -o -type f -name "tunnelsatsv2.conf" -print`
-  - Tunnelsats installs two independent config files both called `tunnelsatsv2.conf` (a user config, and a config for the vpn client wireguard).
+  - TunnelSats installs two independent config files both called `tunnelsatsv2.conf` (a user config, and a config for the vpn client wireguard).
   - For the switch to `de3.tunnelsats.com` you want to edit the user config (default in `~/tunnelsats/tunnelsatsv2.conf`)
 - Locate LND config: `sudo find / -name "lnd.conf"`
 - Locate CLN config: `sudo find / -name "conf"`